MarvinChiMa/Udacity-AIND/README.md

 # Udacity-AIND
-record core concepts and code
+This rep is used to record core concepts and code